Certifying Some Distributional Robustness with Principled Adversarial Training: Experiments

-In Figure~\ref{fig:mnist2}(b) we provide a qualitative picture by adversarially perturbing a single test datapoint until the model misclassifies it.
-Specifically, we again consider WRM attacks and we decrease $\gamma_{\rm adv}$ until each model misclassifies the input.
+Figure~\ref{fig:mnist2}(b) presents qualitative examples that illustrate the utility of our approach.
+For a single test datapoint, we adversarially perturb the image until the model misclassifies it.
+We again consider WRM attacks and we decrease $\gamma_{\rm adv}$ until each model misclassifies the input.
 The original label is 8, whereas on the adversarial examples IFGM predicts 2, PGM predicts 0, and the other models predict 3.
 WRM's ``misclassifications'' appear consistently reasonable to the human eye (see Appendix \ref{sec:more-stability} for examples of other digits); WRM defends against gradient-based exploits by learning a representation that makes gradients point towards inputs of other classes.
-Together, Figures ~\ref{fig:mnist2}(a) and (b) depict our method's defense mechanisms to gradient-based attacks: creating a more stable loss surface by reducing the magnitude of gradients and improving their interpretability.
+Together, Figures ~\ref{fig:mnist2}(a) and (b) depict our method's defense mechanisms to gradient-based attacks: creating a stable loss surface by reducing the magnitude of gradients and improving their interpretability.